carbon-design-system/carbon-for-ibm-dotcom-website/.github/ISSUE_TEMPLATE/bug_report.md

 > What browser are you working in?

-> What version of the IBM.com Library are you using?
+> What version of Carbon for IBM.com are you using?

 > What offering/product do you work on?
 Any pressing ship or release dates we
 > should be aware of?